 Data collection: collects and sends native/custom data (attributes, tags and events) to Batch servers to improve your segmentation.

-Push notifications: collects and sends the push token to Batch servers, required to deliver a push to your users' device.
+Push notifications: collects and sends the push token to Batch servers, required to deliver a push to your users' devices.
 On Android, the receiver included in the SDK is in charge of receiving and displaying the notifications.

 In-App messaging: pulls the list of In-App campaigns matching your users' install from Batch servers and displays the In-App messages.